 Accounts using a weak password: Weak passwords are easy for other people or computers to guess.
 Make sure you are using strong passwords.

 You can test your passwords using this link: Passwords.google.com/checkup/

-Two-factor authentication can be enabled on some platforms using Google authenticator app as well.
+Two-factor authentication can be enabled on some platforms using the Google Authenticator app as well.

-In general terms, those websites or platforms offer this kind of authentication doesn’t allow a user to login in any account just using username and password instead along with these two it also need a code that usually SMS to your smartphone such as OTP which we receive while logging in our bank accounts, online…
+In general terms, those websites or platforms that offer this kind of authentication don’t allow a user to login into any account just using a username and password instead with these two it also needs a code that is usually SMS to your smartphone such as OTP which is we receive while logging in our bank accounts, online…

 So, this was our short colloquy on Google password manager and how to use its Smart lock to manage our passwords created for different services.

 What are your thoughts and suggestions on this let us know, the comment section is all yours!

 - Restore chrome tabs after crash or restart